slurmulon/generator-collector/README.md

 This is achieved by abstracting away the iterative/procedural details of the generator behind a data-driven facade (but still makes them accessible for native generator compatibility).

-It also simplifies generator integration with async functions thanks to `js-coroutines` - every `collector` query method is a generator-backed promise!
+It also simplifies generator integration with async functions thanks to `js-coroutines` - you can yield promises in non-async generator functions, and every `collector` query method is a coroutine-backed promise!

 Use it only where you need it, use it without complicating your code, and leave the rest of your code happily unaffected.